Paulusma/AndroidAPS/app/src/main/java/info/nightscout/androidaps/plugins/hm/readme.txt

 - NS upload of BG reading so xDrip can be local (depends on xDrip mod)
 - black background on overview
 - display insuline left on overview and ignore 25U left on insight pump warning
+- warning when phone battery < 20% and not charging
 - some minor changes